rppicomidi/usb_midi_host/README.md

 available.

 # HARDWARE
-The example programs have been tested on a Raspberry Pi Pico board.
+The example programs have been tested on a Raspberry Pi Pico board, a Pico W board, and an Adafruit RP2040 Feather with USB A Host board.
-That board, like most RP2040-based boards, does not ship with a USB Host friendly connector, and the development environments generally assume you are using the USB connector in Device mode to provide power to the board, and to allow software update, to
+The Pico boards, like most RP2040-based boards, do not ship with a USB Host friendly connector, and the development environments generally assume you are using the USB connector in Device mode to provide power to the board, and to allow software update, to